Sevi-S/EDFBrowser/README.txt

-Source code for the Bachlor Thesis of Severi Julius Suonenlahti at Maastricht Science Program, 2020 This version (Fork) of the project is used for tremor analysis, so you can compare gyroscopic and EMG .edf files
+Source code for the Bachlor Thesis of Severi Julius Suonenlahti at Maastricht Science Program, 2020 This version of the project is used for tremor analysis, so you can compare gyroscopic and EMG .edf files

 The orignal source code is available at https://gitlab.com/Teuniz/EDFbrowser Requirements